 Nate was a husband, father, step-dad, friend and storyteller.
 He was a yogi, a seeker of truth, healing and peace on earth.
 He was loyal, loving and had a rare and remarkable gift - the ability to make others feel special, seen and important.

-He was the original YogiPunk and his quest for peace on earth continues through the YogiPunk Blog.
+Nate was the original YogiPunk.
+His quest for self-acceptance, healing and health continue through the YogiPunk Blog.